 Some pharmacies have been known to sell expired or counterfeit medication.

 While this risk is relatively low if a patient is able to confirm that the purchase is being fulfilled through a U.S. or Canadian pharmacy, or even a reputable Mexican pharmacy, some vendors intentionally defraud consumers.
 When using a pharmacy that sells counterfeit drugs, the customer may be paying hundreds of dollars for nothing more than a few cents worth of sugar pills.

-There is a secondary market for medications which are approaching their expiration dates, and those products as well as expired products may be sold by an online pharmacy that is more interested in maximizing its profits than in providing quality product.
+There is also a secondary market for medications that are approaching their expiration dates, and those products as well as expired products may be sold by an online pharmacy that is more interested in maximizing its profits than in providing quality product.

 At present, while you can bring up to a 90 day supply of a medication with you on your person when you return from a foreign country, you may no longer import certain controlled substances.
 Import by other means, such as by mail order, is no longer permitted, and any drug shipments that are detected will be seized at the border.

 For a period of time there was a huge business in the sale of controlled substances over the Internet, from websites that offered online consultations with a doctor who would prescribe potentially addictive medications to consumers.
 The government has cracked down on those sites.